OpenHMD/OpenHMD-Tools/OpenHMD-Dumper/README.md

 ## Compiling
 We currently suggest building with autotools using the same process as the normal OpenHMD driver.
-DON'T install this as it will overwrite any normal installed openhmd driver, this is ment to run from the compiled folder.
+_DON'T install this driver_, as it will overwrite any normal installed OpenHMD driver, this is ment to run from the compiled folder.

 Using make:

-    ./autogen.sh # (if you're building from the git repository) ./configure [--enable-openglexample]
+    ./autogen.sh
+    ./configure
     make

 ## Running: